Sachin6112002/netflix-gpt/README.md

 -Impliment Sign In user API
 -Created Redux store with userSlice
 -update profile
+-Fetch from TMBD Movies
+-Bugfix: Sign Up user displayName
+-Bugfix: if the user is not logged in Redirect/ -browser to Login and vice-versa -Unsubscribed to the onAuthStateChangd callback -Registered TMDB API & create an app & get access token -Get Data from TMDB now playing movies list API -custom hook for now playing movies
+-create movieSlice
+-update store with movie data
+-Planing for MainContainer and Secondary container -Fetch Data for Trailer Video
+-Update store with Trailer Video Data
+-Embeded the Youtube video and make it autoplay and mute -Tailwind Classes to make main Container look awesome
 # Features
 -Login/SignIn
     -Sign In/ Sign up Form